ImpedanCEI/wakis/docs/installation.md

 ### PyVista interactive plots
 To be able to render 3D interactive plots in Jupyter notebooks, it is recommended to use the `wakis['notebook']` pip installation.

 Some driver problems may arise depending on pre-installed versions.
-One way of solving common errors like `libGL error` is installing a new driver within your conda environment with:
+One way of solving common errors like `MESA-loader` or `libGL error` is installing a new driver within your conda environment with:

 ```
 conda install conda-forge::libstdcxx-ng